distractor/WingChecker_Documentation/docs/index.md

 # Documentation

+!!! abstract "What is this?"
     WingChecker is a VSTO Excel Add-in written in C#.

     The add-in is designed to check the line lengths on paragliders, providing valuable insights for quality control and safety check.

 ## Overview

-Check out the following contents:

 - [Installation](installation/installation.md)
 - [Manual for production](manual/manual_production.md)